outrera/Glittershard/docs/Beastiary.md

 It contains all the information specific to one race, be it Human, Dragon, or Skeleton.
 It  also includes every effect like poison and sleep deprivation.

+**Player creation:** When making a PC, Take any race from the PC race table and apply stats.

+**Monster creation:** Monsters should be leveled up to match the players based on the folowing set of rules:

+TODO: Level up rules

 ***Stats:***
 ------------
 Stats start at 0.
 0 is considered average for a human.
 All creatures have 0's for all stats initially, adding whatever bonuses their race gets them